WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### Anonimity Set (or anonset)

 The anonymity set is effectively the size of the group you are hiding in during a CoinJoin.
+It's the quantity of equal value outputs of one CoinJoin transaction.
 Read more: [What is the anonimity set?](/FAQ/FAQ-UseWasabi.md#what-is-the-anonymity-set)
 :::